 People sometimes mistake stomach ulcers for other related conditions like gastritis, but they don't exactly mean the same thing.
 Stomach ulcers are open sores in the lining of the stomach wall, while gastritis is an inflammation of the stomach lining often caused by irritation due to stress, alcohol use, bacterial infection, and chronic vomiting, among others.

 Stomach ulcers occur as a result of a reduction in the protective mechanisms or barriers of the stomach wall.
-For instance, anything that reduces the thickness of the protective mucus covering the stomach's inner lining increases the risk of developing a stomach ulcer.
+For example, the chance of getting a stomach ulcer increases if anything thins out the protective mucus that covers the inside of the stomach.
 This is because when those protective layers are not there, it makes the stomach lining open and vulnerable to digestive acids secreted by the parietal cells of the stomach.

 While stomach ulcers cause openings and painful sores in the stomach wall, they can be treated.
-In most cases, with the right treatment, they heal within weeks and months.
+In most cases, with the right treatment, they heal within weeks or months.
 However, in some cases, they recur.
-It will be helpful to work with your healthcare team to treat and prevent the recurrence of stomach ulcer if you have already been diagnosed with it.
+It will be helpful to work with your healthcare team to treat and prevent the recurrence of stomach ulcers if you have already been diagnosed with it.

 Causes of stomach ulcer